vendy96-dev/Restaurant/readme.txt

      your order which will be calculated and displayed to the user in a message box, which asks if the user confirms the order;
     - order history - opens a window with a table with previous orders made
     - logout - logs out the user and opens up the home window

-Note - since python310.dll is not included in the build, you need to add it manually to the folder where the .exe file is located.